dwilliams1114/fast-deblur/README.md

 To run all the main code, you'll need Java-OpenCV, Java-OpenCL, Java-OpenGL, and Java-FFMPEG bindings.
 All are included in the Libraries folder.
 The code was written for Windows x86_64.
 If you're using something else, you'll have to find the libraries for your system.
 To set up in Eclipse IDE:
+1. Install Java JDK 18.0.2 or greater (but 1.8.0 works if you don't care about OpenGL)
 1. Import the project (fast-deblur is an Eclipse project)
 1. Right click on the project -> Properties -> Java Build Path -> Add Library -> User Library -> User Libraries -> New...
 1. Create a library named "OpenCV" and click "Add JARs".
 Add Libraries/JavaCV/opencv-3415.jar.